Trump faces mounting demands to leave office or face impeachment for inciting Capitol mob attack

 He said his investigation will include those who incited the attack.

 “I know this.
 More people died at the Capitol of the United States than in Benghazi,” Racine said, referring to the 2012 attacks on U.S. facilities in the eastern Libyan city.
-“Donald Trump Jr., Rudy Giuliani and even the president of the United States were calling on their supporters and hate groups to go to the Capitol and, in, Rudy Giuliani’s words, exercise combat justice.
+“Donald Trump Jr., Rudy Giuliani and even the president of the United States were calling on their supporters and hate groups to go to the Capitol and, in Rudy Giuliani’s words, exercise combat justice.
 We’re going to investigate not only those mobsters but those who incited the violence.”

-But later Friday, asked about the possibility that Trump or other onstage speakers could face charges for inciting violence, Kenneth Kohl, the no. 2 prosecutor in the U.S. attorney’s office in Washington, said, “We don’t expect any charges of that nature.”
+But later Friday, asked about the possibility that Trump or other onstage speakers could face charges for inciting violence, Kenneth Kohl, the No. 2 prosecutor in the U.S. attorney’s office in Washington, said, “We don’t expect any charges of that nature.”

 Federal and D.C. laws make it illegal to “incite a riot” or “incite violence.”
 Compounding the matter further, experts said, is that a Capitol Police officer was killed in the insurrection.